LispEngineer/EthernetRepeater/README.md

   * Sends a fixed packet
     * Calculates the CRC on the fly and sends it, using [generated HDL](https://bues.ch/cms/hacking/crcgen)

+* Built-in LCD
+  * Can send a full screen of characters from switches

 ## Next Steps

+* LCD Manager
+  * Power-up sequence required
+  * Send a letter with a specific screen location
+  * Prepare to use it to display packet contents (!!!)

 * Manual management interface
   * Store the register # from the switches SW4-0 (Key 0)